 Vanderbilt Child and Family Center provides support and resources to the community of Vanderbilt families across the spectrum of life.
 As reflected in our provision of new parent support, early childhood education, family life resources, and elder care support, VCFC values the university's commitment to the education of the whole person and cultivation of lifelong learning.
+This includes the early childhood care and education program The Acorn School licensed by the State of TN Department of Education for children ages six weeks through six years.
+This includes a developmental kindergarten program, The Owls.

 Visit vanderbilt.edu/child-family-center.